 The practical training during the degree course will be complemented with a range of classes including theatre history, principles of stage management and principles of theatre technology.
 Led by dedicated and experienced theatre technicians and stage managers these classes will reflect best practices in professional theatre.

-Online application forms are accepted between October and the beginning of February each year.
+Online application forms are accepted between October and the beginning of February each year. (link above)

 |D-276 - Stage Management & Technical Theatre